 Folks were not fond of Crown Prince ($1.15/oz.), deriding it as "ridiculously firm," with a "cardboardy, pulpy texture."
 As for flavor, saltiness took the lead, with very little fishiness coming through.

 7th Place: Cento Can (6/10)

 No question here, Cento ($1.29/oz.) is not the way to go.
 In fact, it's the only product that was even recognizably distinct in the prepared samples.
-Kenji this anonymous taster probably says it best: "Holy sh*t, it's fishy!
+This anonymous taster probably says it best: "Holy sh*t, it's fishy!
 Like a chum bucket.
 No. And bony, too.
 Even in dressing and sauce, majorly fishy aftertaste."
 Or, put more succinctly, "Mealy.
 Ugh."

 7th Place: Crown Prince Jar (6/10)

 Nearly every taster noted a certain mealiness and funkiness to the Crown Prince anchovies ($1.86/oz).
 Some commented that it had the texture of an overcooked fish, while others thought the flavor was "almost funky" and "overwhelming."

 8th Place: Polar Can (5.6/10)